When Things Go Wrong: Six Scenarios to Daunt the Most Intrepid Traveler

 Look for special alerts about your destination.
 Check the State Department site for any Travel Warnings or Travel Alerts for the country you're traveling to.
 These alerts warn of any new risks that could affect you or your plans.

-Carry contact details for the nearest U.S. embassy or consulate in English and the local language.
+students-abroad Carry contact details for the nearest U.S. embassy or consulate in English and the local language.
 In an emergency, you can also contact the state department in Washington, D.C. at 202-501-4444.

 Read up on how to handle money abroad and how to use ATMs and credit cards at your destination.